isaiahiroko/lvr-structure/README.md

-# Lvr Struture
+# Laravel Package Struture

 ## Introduction
-A simple, opinionated structure for scaffolding laravel packages
+Another simple, opinionated structure for scaffolding laravel packages

 ## Setup

-1. Install fresh laravel or use and old app
+1. Install fresh laravel or use an old app
 ```bash
 $ laravel new my-app
 ```

-2. Clone this repo
+2. Clone this repo into you application `packages` directory
 ```bash
 $ cd ./my-app
 $ mkdir packages